balfiere/quartz/content/hiding hard subtitles.md

 ---
 created: 2025-07-18T16:49:59.5959-05:00
-modified: 2025-07-19T14:30:37.3737-05:00
+modified: 2025-07-19T16:43:01.011-05:00
 publish: true
 title: hiding hard subtitles
 tags: [language_learning, linux]
 ---

-i use [subtitle hider](https://github.com/Bennycopter/subtitle-hider) to blur english subtitles hardcoded into videos i want to watch in a language i'm learning. since it creates a new window, it's compatible with any video player app, website, etc.
+i use the python progam [subtitle hider](https://github.com/Bennycopter/subtitle-hider) to blur english subtitles hardcoded into videos i want to watch in a language i'm learning. under "releases" there's also a precompiled windows .exe. since it creates a new window, it's compatible with any video player app, website, etc.

 in hyprland, i use the following settings to launch the program with a keybind using my preferred settings and location. (the title has been changed from `main.py` to `subtitle_hider.py` and saved in `~/scripts`)